EN12830 – cold chain monitoring solutions

 Temperature deviations: this can affect the efficacy of the product, even making it unsafe.
 Minimizing or eliminating sharp temperature variances is a critical challenge.
 It is important to establish at the outset, what the ideal temperature for a particular medicine or vaccine is.

 Wrong packaging/insulation: different types of insulated containers are used by companies for different products.
 The containers use varying types and sizes of refrigerants.
-Some of them have to undergo conditioning in various stages before they are used; and each refrigerant usually has a different system.
+Some of them have to undergo conditioning in various stages before they are used, and each refrigerant usually has a different system.
 Each package necessitates different methods of packing out as well.
 This means employees need to learn innumerable types of designs and methods, and this often leads to confusion and errors during packing – leading to the product being exposed to temperature variation and, subsequently, becoming less efficient, or useless.

-A need for solutions that work in different parts of the world: Depending on the climatic conditions and regulatory environment existing in different countries, the manufacturers need to know at what temperatures to ship, what packaging materials to use and so on.
+A need for solutions that work in different parts of the world: Depending on the climatic conditions and regulatory environment existing in different countries, the manufacturers need to know at what temperatures to ship, what packaging materials to use, and so on.

-How IoT Can Help Resolve the Problems
+How EN12830 sensors can Help Resolve the Problems

 Live visibility also allows companies to pull inventory depending on demand at the pharmacies rather than push it from the factory – leading to more efficient supply chain management.

-Due to wireless connectivity, real time tracking data can be accessed by companies, and they can take remedial action as soon as a problem occurs.
-Compared to earlier times, this technology is easier to use, costs less and uses less power.
-Now ITMM solutions can be linked to the cloud via NFC, WiFi, Bluetooth and so on; based on the cost, usage charges, security and power usage, you can choose any of the protocols.
+Due to wireless connectivity, real-time tracking data can be accessed by companies, and they can take remedial action as soon as a problem occurs.
+Compared to earlier times, this technology is easier to use, costs less, and uses less power.
+Now ITMM solutions can be linked to the cloud via NFC, WiFi, Bluetooth, and so on; based on the cost, usage charges, security, and power usage, you can choose any of the protocols.

-Mobile devices function as displays, scanners, alert systems, local hubs for analysis and offer an easy gateway to the cloud – removing the need for multiple devices, terminals and expensive processors; this has made ITMM solutions more affordable.
-By giving access to meaningful, real time data, intuitive apps enable logistics providers to manage their cold chains more efficiently.
-Now every employee can be equipped with a mobile device for real time recording and analyzing of data, improving the responsiveness and proficiency of the cold chain as a whole.
+Mobile devices function as displays, scanners, alert systems, local hubs for analysis and offer an easy gateway to the cloud – removing the need for multiple devices, terminals, and expensive processors; this has made ITMM solutions more affordable.
+By giving access to meaningful, real-time data, intuitive apps enable logistics providers to manage their cold chains more efficiently.
+Now every employee can be equipped with a mobile device for real-time recording and analyzing of data, improving the responsiveness and proficiency of the cold chain as a whole.

-With the advent of the cloud, logistics providers are now able to log and manage events within the supply chain – revolutionising the way data has been shared and reported globally.
+With the advent of the cloud, logistics providers are now able to log and manage events within the supply chain – revolutionizing the way data has been shared and reported globally.
 Report generation can now be automated, as can submitting those reports to the regulatory authorities.
 By leveraging the cloud and ITMM apps, you can have an internationally centralized and standardized process, leading to greater efficiency.